ADAPTIVE RIDING PROGRAM

 Develops Gross and Fine Motor Skills

-A PATH Intl certified Therapeutic Riding Instructor conducts all Therapeutic Riding lessons.
+A PATH Intl certified Therapeutic Riding Instructor conducts all Adaptive Riding lessons.
 The majority of our lessons are held in a group setting with 2-3 riders in a class, but individual lessons are available upon request or upon recommendation of the instructor.
 A horse leader and two side walkers, if necessary, accompany all riders.